Asherbarshefsky/COP3530/README.md

+This program runs out of the main.cpp file!!!!

 This program uses SFML 3 as the UI code.
 To run this code, you will need a specific file called "arial.ttf".
 This file should live in the cmake-build-debug file.
 It might not be necessary, but when trying to build and run this code, this issue would always pop up.